 Your goal is to receive the best education you can get with lots of time behind the wheel.
 Aim for a minimum of 32 hours of driving time.
 Keep in mind that this experience not only helps you get a job, but it also keeps you safe on the road!

 Also ask the schools what happens if you don’t pass your CDL exam the first time.
-Most top-rated schools offer a guarantee that you will pass the first time, you can repeat the training at no additional cost, or you get your money back.
+Most top-rated schools offer a guarantee that you will pass the first time.
+If you don’t, you should be able to repeat the training at no additional cost or get your money back.

 Tips To Choose the Right School for You